CoVital-Project/pulse-ox-data-collection-web-service/README.md

 ### Build your own against the latest `master` commit
 Clone this repo and run `make` to generate client bindings for multiple languages.

+## AWS Integration
+There are some endpoints (such as generating signed S3 upload requests) that need AWS access in order to work.
+You'll need credentials setup in one of the places detailed [here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html).

 ## Appdev TODOs

 See the [GitHub issues for this project](https://github.com/CoVital-Project/pulse-ox-data-collection-web-service/issues).